-SAFCA entered into a lease agreement on August 15, 2013 for office and storage space.
+SAFCA entered into a lease agreement on August 15, 2013, for office and storage space.
 The lease term is for 68 months starting March 1, 2014.
 The lease allows SAFCA two (2) five (5) year extensions with 360-day notice prior to expiration.
 The agreement does not have an early termination clause.
 In October 2018, SAFCA exercised the first five (5) year option to extend the lease.
 In accordance with exercising the first option term, the lease extension will start on November 1, 2019 and expire on October 31, 2024, with all other terms and conditions to remain the same.
-By extending the lease agreement, the parties agreed that the monthly rate beginning November 2019 shall be \$21,593 for the first 12 months and increase every year thereafter by \$0.05 per sq. ft.
-The last month of the 60-month lease will be free.
-Rent expense is amortized using the straight-line method over the life of the lease.
-Rental expenditures for the year ended June 30, 2020 were \$251,507.
+SAFCA entered into a lease agreement on April 26, 2019, for office and 12 parking spaces.
+The lease term is for three (3) years and ends on the last day of the calendar month which completes the three (3) full years from the commencement date.
+SAFCA also agreed to reimburse the lessor \$84,302 in improvement costs.
+The lease allows for two (2) one (1) year extensions.
+Rent expense for both leases is amortized using the straight-line method over the life of the lease.
+Rental expenditures for the year ended June 30, 2021 were \$408,153.